Article Index Need to find information fast? Look here for our list of informative articles about cats and kittens. We add new articles monthly

 Focus On Cat Breeds

-Tonkinese Cat and Kitten Information
+Snowshoe Cat and Kitten Information

 The ancestor of all domestic cats is the African Wildcat, the genus Felis Lybica.
 This genus is comprised of smaller cats.
 Cats are thought to have been domesticated with the advent of farming and the storage of grain.
 The grain attracted rats and other vermin which naturally attracted wild cats.
 As time evolved, certain of these cats were domesticated for the mutual benefit of both cat and man.
 The African Wildcat has certain features which is obvious in the housecat of today.